Mask Policy and Service Changes

-We test all patients admitted to the hospital on our main campus.
-Proactively determining each person's status helps us provide the best individualized plans of care.
+We often test patients who are admitted to the hospital.
+Determining each person's status can help us provide the best individualized plans of care.

 We have made temporary changes to our food, drink and dining offerings throughout health system cafes.

 - We have closed self-serve options, including salad bars and fountain drink stations.